MoBahgat010/MoBahgat010/README.md

 ---

-- 🌟 **I'm currently working on:** Building scalable web applications using Django REST Framework, ReactJS, and MongoDB.
+- 🌟 **I'm currently working on:** Developing innovative and user-friendly applications.
-- 🌱 **I'm currently learning:** AI tools like TensorFlow, advanced GSAP animations, and PyTorch for AI-based solutions.
+- 🌱 **I'm currently learning:** Artificial intelligence and scalable system design.
-- 🤝 **I'm open for collaboration:** Projects involving AI, WebSockets for real-time applications, or creative GSAP/ScrollTrigger animations.
+- 🤝 **I'm open for collaboration or opportunities:** Excited to contribute to impactful projects and join a dynamic team.
-- 🔗 **Check out my portfolio here:** [My Portfolio](https://github.com/MoBahgat010)
-- 📫 **Reach me via email:** mbahgat503@gmail.com

 ---